 Sweet and spicy baked chicken wings coated in Hoisin, Sriracha, and honey sauce, sticky and utterly delicious.

 We are so much into these spicy baked chicken wings at the moment, especially the kids, just say chicken wings and they will be cheering.
-Either this recipe or the Korean chicken wings, I’ve been making them on repeat lately.
+Either this recipe, the Baked Whole Chicken Wings, or the Korean chicken wings.
+I’ve been making them all on repeat lately.

 This time I’ve made sweet and spicy wings with Hoisin.
 I added some Sriracha for a bit of spiciness and some honey for more sweetness.
 We all licked our fingers after finishing the meal…